austinobnillas/anime-club/README.md

 ### * In development *

 ## Overview
-My first application learning Fast API with Python
+My first application learning Fast API Python Framework.
+This app uses data from the [JikanAPI](https://jikan.moe/) which is an unoffical MyAnimeList API with anime data.
+The backend for users and user based content is built is the FastAPI framework and MySQL database.

 ## Built With:
 Javascript | Python | ReactJS | FastAPI | HTML | CSS | MySQL